How to Grow Beard Faster: 9 Tricks to Fix a Patchy Beard

 4. Fix your Underlying Vitamin and Mineral Deficiencies

-If you want to grow facial hair faster or grow it in the places you never even had beard before.
-You can be damn sure that being depleted in vitamins and minerals isn't going to help your case.
+If you want to grow facial hair faster or grow it in the places you never even had a beard before.
+You can be damn sure that is depleted in vitamins and minerals isn’t going to help your case.

 From minerals; zinc, magnesium, calcium, boron, selenium all have their respective duties in maintaining testosterone and DHT production10–13, which of course, supports and speeds up facial hair growth naturally.